-A corrupt, junkie cop with Borderline Personality Disorder attempts to manipulate his way through a bid to secure a promotion in order to win back his wife and daughter while also fighting his own borderline-fueled inner demons.
+A corrupt, junkie cop with Borderline Personality Disorder attempts to manipulate his way through a promotion in order to win back his wife and daughter while also fighting his own borderline-fueled inner demons.

 A clerk in a government agency finds his unenviable life takes a turn for the horrific with the arrival of a new co-worker who is both his exact physical double and his opposite - confident, charismatic and seductive with women.

 74 of 102 people found this review helpful.